-Christ rose from the dead after being in the tomb exactly 3 days and 3 nights.
-See our files Sign of the Messiah and Two Sabbaths.
+Christ rose from the dead early Sunday morning while it was still dark after being in the tomb exactly 3 days and 3 nights.
+See our file Sign of the Messiah.

 Now after the Sabbaths, as it began to light

-up into the FIRST OF SABBATHS, Mary Magdalene and the other Mary came to look
+up into the first of Sabbaths [SUNDAY], Mary Magdalene and the other Mary came to look

 at the grave.
 And behold, a SEVERE EARTHQUAKE HAD OCCURRED, for an angel